EasonShi0624/molden2xyz/README.md

 # molden2xyz
-A code to extract atomic coordinates from .molden file and transform into .xyz format
+A Bash code to extract atomic coordinates from .molden file and transform into .xyz format